necusjz/p/_posts/Design-a-Web-Crawler.md

 Disallow: /gp/aw/cr/
 ```

-Besides robots.txt, performance optimization is another important concept we will cover for the HTML downloader.
+Besides _robots.txt_, performance optimization is another important concept we will cover for the HTML Downloader.

 #### Performance optimization
-Below is a list of performance optimizations for HTML downloader.
+Below is a list of performance optimizations for HTML Downloader.

 ##### Distributed crawl
 To achieve high performance, crawl jobs are distributed into multiple servers, and each server runs multiple threads.
 The URL space is partitioned into smaller pieces; so, each downloader is responsible for a subset of the URLs.
 Figure 9 shows an example of a distributed crawl.